 But what the hell, I’m game.
 Herewith, the Top 10 greatest moves made by Brian Cashman.

-a.
-3. Trade for Babe Ruth, the key move in creating Yankee dynasty.
+3. Traded for Babe Ruth, the key move in creating Yankee dynasty.

-a.
-2. In deadline deal with Indians, acquire Manhattan for $24.
+2. In deadline deal with Indians, acquired Manhattan for $24.

 1. Obviously, extended contract of Yankees GM Brian Cashman.